 Spiced Carrot Soup

-This easy carrot soup has just enough heat from Serrano chili, warmth from cumin and cinnamon, and brightness from fresh lime juice.
+This easy carrot soup has just enough heat from the serrano chili, warmth from the cumin and cinnamon, and brightness from the fresh lime juice.
 Serve with bread and a simple salad for a quick and satisfying lunch or dinner any time of year.

 1 large bunch carrots, greens removed and scrubbed clean